Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 Even though the CTR has been mostly the same on all three versions, the CR and ROAS on the ad with the 5-star emojis have been the highest.

-shopify store mistakes not using emojis
+facebook ad mistakes not using emojis

-So if you’re still not using emojis in your ads, we’d definitely encourage you to test it out.
+So if you’re still not using emojis in your ads, we’d encourage you to test it out.

 The easiest way of adding emojis to your ads is through sites like Emojipedia.
-You can literally find any emoji you can think of, and simply copy and paste them into your ads.
+You can find any emoji you can think of, and simply copy and paste them into your ads.

 Also, don’t just add emojis that don’t resonate with your product or ad copy.
-The purpose is to elevate your ad copy, so if you feel like emojis don’t fit in with your brand, use them a little bit or don’t use them at all.
+The purpose is to elevate your ad copy, so if you feel like emojis don’t fit in with your brand, use them a little bit, or don’t use them at all.

 Facebook Ad Mistake 11: Using manual placements

 Another common Facebook Ad mistake that we often see advertisers make is using manual placements.
-You might have a fantastic ad setup and creative, but if you limit your ads to a couple of different placements, chances are that you’re going to lose a lot of potential conversions.
+You might have a fantastic ad setup and creativity, but if you limit your ads to a couple of different placements, chances are that you’re going to lose a lot of potential conversions.

 We tested automatic placements vs. manual to see which one would perform best and the results came as no surprise.